Manitoba

 Safe and Caring Schools

-Manitoba Education schools are committed to providing safe learning environments for all children and youth.
+Manitoba Education and Early Childhood Learning schools are committed to providing safe learning environments for all children and youth.
 Utilizing a whole school approach to safety and belonging, educators, parents and students work together to address the serious issues that are recognized as 'bullying' and school violence.
 Healthy school communities, where positive relationships are established, are known to prevent and respond to issues of school safety.

 If your child is having a problem feeling comfortable and safe at school, it is important that you communicate with and work with the school team to solve the issue as quickly as possible.